dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 // After adding all resources, run the app...
 ```

 When you call `RunAsEmulator`, it configures your storage resources to run locally using an emulator.
 The emulator in this case is [Azurite](/azure/storage/common/storage-use-azurite).
 The Azurite open-source emulator provides a free local environment for testing your Azure Blob, Queue Storage, and Table Storage apps and it's a perfect companion to the .NET Aspire Azure hosting integration.
-Azurite isn't installed, instead it's accessible to .NET Aspire as a container.

-When .NET Aspire adds a container to the app host, as shown in the preceding example with the `mcr.microsoft.com/azure-storage/azurite` image, it creates a new Azurite instance on your local machine.
+Azurite isn't installed, instead, it's accessible to .NET Aspire as a container.
+When you add a container to the app host, as shown in the preceding example with the `mcr.microsoft.com/azure-storage/azurite` image, it creates and starts the container when the app host starts.
+For more information, see [Container resource lifecycle](../../fundamentals/app-host-overview.md#container-resource-lifecycle).

 #### Configure Azurite container